 - Revise course sequence or prerequisites;

-- Review course syllabus or outline.
+- Review course outline of record or syllabus.